Instructions for Graduates

 companion to sit next to them.
 Other members in the party will be seated

 nearby, if possible.
+Special tickets are not required for ADA seating.
 American Sign Language interpreters will be present at all

 ceremonies.
 For additional information or questions regarding accommodations